developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/rfid/index.md

 ## Remarks
 ### Installation
-The RFID plug-in package for RhoElements 2.2 SP1 must be [downloaded separately on Zebra Technologies Support Site](http://goo.gl/4IwC6T) and installed on the device.
-Please refer to the RFID plug-in release notes included with the download for installation instructions.
-You can find a sample app [here](http://goo.gl/arDsF2) to see how to use rfid as the RhoMobile framework expects it to be used.
-And you can find release notes for the rfid plug-in and the sample app [here](http://goo.gl/VtCDnO).
-Once you have the plug-in installed, you'll also need to modify your config.xml setting `PreloadLegacyActiveX` and set it to '1' as such:
+The RFID plug-in package for RhoElements 2.2 SP1 is not is not part of the default installation, but is available as a separate download from the Zebra Technologies Support site.

+**RFID plug-in resources**:

+* **[RFID Plug-in for RhoElements 2.2 SP1](http://goo.gl/4IwC6T) -** download from Zebra Support Site (includes release notes and installation instructions)

+* **[Release Notes and Installation Instructions](http://goo.gl/VtCDnO) -** for viewing or download (Word doc)

+* **[Sample RFID app](http://goo.gl/arDsF2) -** made for the RhoMobile framework

+### Config.xml setting
+Once the plug-in is installed, modify the &lt;PreloadLegacyActiveX&gt; parameter in the app's `Config.xml` file as follows:

 	:::xml
 	<PreloadLegacyActiveX value="1"/>

 ### General
 By default the plug-in, when loaded, is already connected to RFID Module.
 In order to disconnect, one may use disconnect() method call on the rfid object.
 After a successful disconnection, the connect() method may be used to make a new connection to the RFID Module.
 For a plug-in method to be successfully invoked, all of its associated non-default properties must be successfully set prior to making the call.